Know My Name: A Memoir: Reception

-The book received acclaim from critics.
 Writing for The Guardian, Rebecca Liu wrote that Know My Name was "unapologetically large", calling Miller's presence "dazzling" and undiminishable.
 Madison Feller of Elle magazine called it "both an open wound and a salve, a quiet cry and the loudest scream".

 U.S. Congresswoman Jackie Speier, who coordinated the June 2016 movement in Congress to openly read the text of Miller's victim statement into the United States House of Representatives, called the book "a powerful example of how we can overcome adversity".
 Stanford law professor Michele Dauber commented "When people read her book, they will be impressed with her.
 They will be convinced that Judge Persky and Stanford University behaved very badly."
 After Miller made the decision to go public with her real name, Stanford University released a statement: "We applaud Ms. Miller's bravery in talking publicly about the ordeal she has experienced and the horrible act that she suffered on our campus.
 As a university, we are continuing our efforts to prevent and respond effectively to sexual violence, with the ultimate goal of eradicating it from our community."

 The book was named one of the top ten books of 2019 by the Washington Post, as well as a top ten book for the American Library Association's Rise: A Feminist Book Project in 2021.
 It was nominated for Best Memoir & Autobiography at the 2019 Goodreads Choice Awards, and was the winner of the 2019 National Book Critics Circle Award (Autobiography).
 The San Francisco Public Library selected the book for their 2021 One City One Book program.